-The Second Amendment -- An Inalienable Right
+The Second Amendment: An Unalienable Right

 “The sacred rights of mankind are not to be rummaged for, among old parchments, or musty records.
 They are written, as with a sun beam, in the whole volume of human nature, by the hand of the divinity itself; and can never be erased or obscured by mortal power.” –Alexander Hamilton

-Schumer protested, “This amendment is a bridge too far, and could endanger the safety of millions of Americans.
+Republicans are endeavoring to pass a bill authorizing nationwide interstate reciprocity for concealed-carry permit holders.
+But predictably, the measure had no chance of passage with a Democrat controlled House and Senate.
+Demo Sen. Chuck Schumer protested, “This amendment is a bridge too far, and could endanger the safety of millions of Americans.
 Each state has carefully crafted its concealed-carry laws in the way that makes the most sense to protect its citizens.
 Clearly, large, urban areas merit a different standard than rural areas.
 To gut the ability of local police and sheriffs to determine who should be able to carry a concealed weapon makes no sense.
 It could reverse the dramatic success we’ve had in reducing crime in most all parts of America.
 Whether you are pro-gun or pro-gun control, this measure deserves to be defeated.
 We will do everything we can to stop this poisonous amendment from being enacted.”

 Sidebar: For those who don’t know enough about American history to comprehend that “a well regulated Militia” refers to “the People,” stop reading this essay and take Civics 101 at any accredited institution.
 Oh, wait, they don’t teach Civics 101 any longer, which not only perpetuates but, in fact, institutionalizes ignorance of our Constitution.
 See the Virginia Declaration of Rights (June 12, 1776) Article XIII, which clearly defines “a well regulated militia” as “the body of the people,” because our Founders believed “that standing armies, in time of peace, should be avoided as dangerous to liberty…”